 Does health determine how many puppies German shepherds have?
 Yes, it does.
 A sick or a genetically unsound dog will produce few puppies.

-Additionally, obese or overweight dogs have little chances of producing many puppies.
+Obese or overweight dogs have little chances of producing many puppies.

 Unhealthy studs have a low sperm quality, and this can determine how many puppies your German shepherd has.
-Be cautious, don’t let your hound mate with its partner while unwell, you will probably get fewer puppies, which also may be weak.
+Be cautious, don’t let your hound mate with its partner while unwell.
+You will probably get fewer puppies, which also may be weak.

 Tips: Don’t let your puppy live with a smelly mouth, thus remember to brush their teeth twice a week.

 A poorly fed or malnourished GSD will out-rightly produce fewer puppies.
 Reason being the body can’t get enough energy to hold many puppies.